How to design a user-friendly COVID-19 test

 Existing COVID-19 tests have a terrible user experience.
 You have to wait in line, sometimes for hours, to get one.
 If you’re getting tested, you probably already feel quite ill.
 And then you may have to wait hours, even days, for results.

 Several companies are working on improved tests.
 Abbott Labs developed a five-minute screener for clinics that works on-site without sending samples to a lab.
 Cue Health is working on a 25-minute nasal swab test.
-And now, the Los Angeles-based company Scanwell Health is developing an at-home test kit for COVID-19 dubbed the SARS-CoV-2 test.
+And now, the Los Angeles-based company Scanwell Health is developing an at-home test kit for SARS-CoV-2, the virus that causes COVID-19.

-Pending FDA approval, you would be able to order the $70 kit through the mail, take your own blood, and get results at home in 13 minutes—using technology licensed from the Chinese manufacturer Anivita that can analyze blood while sidestepping a lab.
+Pending FDA approval, you would be able to order the $70 kit through the mail, take your own blood, and get results at home in 13 minutes—using technology licensed from the Chinese manufacturer Innovita that can analyze blood while sidestepping a lab.
 The company hopes the tests can move through governmental approval and be on the market in six to eight weeks.
 Scanwell Health is one of many companies rushing to build tests for the U.S., but this one stands out for its unique approach for personal use.

 Whether or not the company is able to meet that aggressive schedule, Scanwell shows what a test might look like when it prioritizes the needs of the user.
 That’s because Scanwell Health is as much a UX company as it is a medical one.
-It currently makes at-home kits for urinary tract infections and has a blood test for chronic kidney disease in clinical trials with Kaiser Permanente.
+It currently makes at-home kits for urinary tract infections and has a test for chronic kidney disease in clinical trials with Kaiser Permanente, Johns Hopkins, and others.
 From its earlier products, the team has learned best practices it can duplicate across other products.
 “I like the term living bible,” says Michelle Kim, UX designer.
 “Graphic designers like to say they have a brand book.
 We have our own living product book.”

 For instance, the team has learned that its packaging of an at-home test needs to work hand in hand with its app.
 Each step needs to be very short, with a brief sentence and a GIF or looping video demonstrating the next action.
 “We try to start with the perspective that the user has never had to prick themselves and extract blood,” Kim says.
 “We try to think of the most challenging scenario and work backwards from there.”